arduino/arduino-tools-mpy/README.md

 # Arduino Tools for MicroPython

-A set of tools and helpers to implement, create and manage MicroPython Projects/Apps.
+A set of tools and helpers to implement, create and manage MicroPython Apps.

 A new approach to enabling a MicroPython board to host/store multiple projects with the choice of running one as default, as well as have a mechanism of fallback to a default launcher.
 It does not interfere with the canonical `boot.py`  > `main.py` run paradigm, and allows users to easily activate this functionality on top of any stock MicroPython file-system.

-The Arduino MicroPython Projects framework relies on the creation of well structured projects/apps enclosed in their own folders named "app_{app-name}", which in turn contain a set of files (`main.py`, `lib/`, `app.json`, etc.).
+The Arduino MicroPython App framework relies on the creation of well structured projects/apps enclosed in their own folders named "app_{app-name}", which in turn contain a set of files (`main.py`, `lib/`, `app.json`, etc.).
 These are the conditions for a project/app to be considered "valid".
 Other files can be added to user's discretion, for instance to store assets or log/save data.